StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

 # How to Configure a SAML Authentication Provider

-This topic provides step-by-step instructions for configuring a SAML authentication provider in TheHive.
+This topic provides step-by-step instructions for configuring a Security Assertion Markup Language (SAML) authentication provider in TheHive.

 {!includes/license-required-authentication.md!}